 “Coming to the issue of construction, which has been carried out, we have already taken note of the submission of Mr. Lekhi.
 His plea for demolition of the structure was also supported by the petitioners in WP (C) No. 4432/2012 and the MCD (now NDMC).
 In this context, Mr. Kirti Uppal had submitted before us, in no uncertain terms, that rule of law should prevail and that he could not be heard to argue to the contrary.
 To which, the Bench had queried as to whether the application of rule of law would include bringing down a structure, which had come up at site overnight without due sanction of the authorities concerned.
 Mr. Kirti Uppal avoided a direct answer by submitting it is not or him to suggest whether or not the structure should be demolished.
 Alas!
 Such an approach shows that warring parties for their own narrow political motives are paying lip service to the fundamental edifice of our State, which is, the rule of law.
 We posed a pointed query to him as to whether there was any prior permission for construction.
 He conceded there was none!
 He also acknowledged that he could not seriously dispute the position that the construction, thus, made was unauthorized.”

-The Court went on to categorically hold that the Mosque under construction was an illegal structure and that the ASI was well within its rights to deal with the structure as per the law.
+The Court went on to hold that the Mosque under construction was an illegal structure and that the ASI was well within its rights to deal with the structure as per the law.
 In short, the illegal structure had to be demolished in accordance with its notice of July 19, 2012.
-Further, the ASI has been directed to undertake excavation of the site to ascertain the nature of the underlying ruins, and submit a status report by October 11, 2012.
+Further, the ASI was directed to undertake excavation of the site to ascertain the nature of the underlying ruins, and submit a status report by October 11, 2012.